mattihicks/matthewmatthew/about.md

 	</div>

 <div class="infoAbout">
-		<p>I'm Matti Hicks, a designer and writer living in Zürich, Switzerland.
+		<p>I'm Matti Hicks, researcher, designer, and writer living in Zürich, Switzerland.
 This is a personal blog about creating a good life in a strange land. </p>
-		<p>I like to write short stories, work out, and <a href="https://www.mattihicks.com">design</a>.</p>
+		<p>I like to write short stories, work out, and learn languages.
+For more information about me, check out my <a href="https://www.mattihicks.com">portfolio</a>.</p>
 </div>

 <div class="clearBoth"></div>